Bridging loans and Auction finance timelines

 Bridging lenders may be more flexible on property condition than mainstream mortgage lenders, because the underwriting focus is on the security value and the credibility of the exit rather than the property’s immediate mortgageability.
 Properties that are uninhabitable, significantly run down, or lacking a working kitchen or bathroom are often outside mainstream mortgage criteria but within bridging appetite, depending on the overall picture.

-That said, poor condition does not mean automatic approval.
+Poor condition does not mean automatic approval.
 The lender still needs a valuation to establish what the property is worth in its current state and, in development or refurbishment cases, what it is likely to be worth on completion of works.
-Condition issues can make the valuation harder to complete, may affect the LTV the lender is willing to offer, and can introduce conditions around releasing funds in tranches as works progress, rather than as a single drawdown at completion.
+Condition issues can make the valuation harder to complete, may affect the LTV the lender is willing to offer, and can introduce conditions around releasing funds in tranches as works progress rather than as a single drawdown at completion.
 Being specific and honest about the property’s condition when approaching a lender or broker means the terms offered reflect reality rather than creating surprises later.

 What if the completion deadline is very short?